A Guide to the Mathews County (Va.) Property Records, 1814-1952

 Related Material

-Additional Mathews County Records can be found on microfilm at the Library of Virginia.
+Additional Mathews County Property Records can be found on microfilm at the Library of Virginia.
 Consult "A Guide to Virginia County and City Records on Microfilm."

 See the Lost Records Localities Digital Collection available at Virginia Memory.